 - Verbena: I planted a bunch of these last year, and they were extremely popular.
 These are actually perennials in some parts of the country, so you might luck out and see them reappear!
 Like zinnias, there are numerous varieties of verbena flowers, but I have the best success with the tallest.
 I recommend these Purpletop Vervain seeds.

-#4: Provide Enough Food Sources For Spring, Summer, and Fall:
+#4: Provide Nectar Sources For Spring, Summer, and Fall:

 As soon as winter begins to crawl back into its snowy cave, you’ll start to see some brave pollinators reappear.
-The first bumblebees, solitary bees, and butterflies to arrive will be desperately looking for flowers to feed from (some have been hibernating since fall!), and often there aren’t a lot of options.
+The first hungry bees and butterflies to arrive will be desperately looking for flowers, and often there aren’t many options.
 For this reason, I always encourage people to leave dandelions alone; they’re one of the first sources of nutrition for hungry bees!

 Summer is typically prime feeding time with more plentiful options, as most native flowers are in bloom during the summer months.
 However, as the seasons change once again and autumn creeps up, the pollen and nectar sources start to dry up again.
 For me, this was a huge concern last year as I saw my summer blooms fade away while pollinators were still buzzing around.
 I drove around from nursery to nursery looking for the fall bloomers, but my poor planning meant the selection was pretty bare.
 This year, I won’t make that mistake!